Bernard Baruch's ‘Baruch Plan' can lower escalating nuclear tensions

 Eventually advising President Harry Truman, Baruch proposed the ultimate elimination of nuclear warheads from sovereign nation-states to the United Nations in 1946.

 Under the umbrella of the newly created United Nations Atomic Energy Commission, the Atomic Development Authority would administer the development and use of atomic energy, manage any nuclear installation with the ability to produce nuclear weapons and be able to inspect any nuclear facility conducting research for peaceful purposes.

 "The Baruch Plan" was a document with incredible foresight.
 Truman was the president who had, just a year earlier, used nuclear weapons to help end the most destructive war the world had ever seen, and simultaneously place the United States atop the list of world superpowers.
 Many might not have been so reticent to relinquish such incredible power.
 However, the document Baruch helped draft was sent to the U.N. headquarters to argue in favor of eliminating atomic weapons to prevent any more mass destruction and ensure peaceful negotiations.

-“The Baruch Plan” would eventually fail.
+"The Baruch Plan" would eventually fail.
 The United States would only relinquish its nuclear arsenal once all the guidelines and inspections were established.
 Russia would not agree to this, as the superpower did not trust the United States. to uphold its end of the bargain.
-Today, both countries possess enough nuclear warheads to destroy the world a thousand
+Today, both countries possess enough nuclear warheads to destroy the world a thousand times over.

 Many scholars and theorists believe that nuclear weapons make the world more stable.
 Mutually Assured Destruction is the most common theory.
 MAD holds that countries with nuclear weapons, especially those with large arsenals, would not dare to attack one another since both would be destroyed if a nuclear war broke out.
 However, in light of recent Russian announcements for its nuclear technology, a more nuanced perspective is needed.